 If you don’t know where to begin to find design inspiration, look to your building professionals for guidance.
 After all, they are professionals, and this is their passion.
 You can also look at our model home on Lot One here at The Vineyards at Stage Pass.
 It includes awe-worthy amenities and features, including a covered deck with a built-in Wolf grill, European white oak wide-plank hardwood floors, top-of-the-line Sub-Zero kitchen appliances, and plenty of natural light and beautiful vineyard views.

-Once you’ve taken care of the pre-construction requirements, you can start building your new home!
+Once you’ve completed the pre-construction requirements, you can start building your new home!
 Construction is divided into planning, site preparation, and building.

 1. Planning

-After reviewing your architect’s blueprints, your contractor will start to put a plan in place to secure building materials, schedule trades, and more.
+After reviewing your architect’s blueprints, your contractor will start to develop a plan to secure building materials, schedule trades, and more.
 A good contractor will plan for every variable before beginning construction so they can stick as closely to the estimated timeline as possible.

 2. Site Preparation

-During the site preparation step, your lot is prepared for smooth and successful construction.
-A few procedures include site clearing, surveying, soil testing, and site investigation.
+During the site preparation, your lot is prepared for smooth and successful construction.
+Procedures include site clearing, surveying, soil testing, and site investigation.
 All these are done to ensure the ground is safe to build and live on.
+This can range between 1-3 months depending on your lot’s topography.

 3. Building